Houston 3, Seattle 0 | Federal News Network

 |0

-Runners left in scoring position_Houston 2 (Brantley, Reddick); Seattle 3 (Long 2).
-RISP_Houston 1 for 8; Seattle 0 for 4.
+Runners left in scoring position_Houston 5 (Tucker, Gurriel, Marisnick, Alvarez, Toro); Seattle 1 (Crawford).
+RISP_Houston 1 for 7; Seattle 0 for 2.

 |Houston